Russia says U.S. draft on Syria needs more balance

 Russia says any internal Syrian political dialogue must not be subject to preconditions such as Assad's resignation.

-Russia says its policy on Syria is not motivated by an alliance with Assad, whose government has given Russia its firmest Middle East foothold, including its only naval facility on the Mediterranean.
-Moscow says its vetoes were driven by a desire to avert further violence and block interference in Syria's internal affairs.
+Russia says its policy on Syria is not motivated by an alliance with Assad, whose government has given Russia its firmest Middle East foothold, including its only naval facility in the Mediterranean.
+Moscow says its vetoes have been driven by the desire to avert further violence and block interference in Syria's internal affairs.

-(Additional reporting by Andrew Quinn in Washington; editing by Giles Elgood and Todd Eastham)